The Geometry of some Fibonacci Identities in the Hosoya Triangle: Geometric properties in the Hosoya triangle

-Proof of part (3).
-Using Figure \ref{Proof:Theorem3Part4} we define $x$ as the sum of all points between $c_{0}$ and $d_{0}$, including both of them, and let $y$ be the sum of all points between $c_{1}$ and $d_{1}$, including both of them.
-Note that $z_1$ and $z_2$ in Figure \ref{Proof:Theorem3Part4} represent sets with an even number of points.
-Now we have $a_{0}+x$, $a_{1}+y$, $b_{0}+x$, and $b_{1}+y$ are sums of an even number of points.
-Therefore, by part (2) we have
+Proof of Part (3).
+Let $a_0$ and $a_1$ be the points of the first rung of the ladder and let $b_0$ and $b_1$ be the points of the last rung of the ladder, as in Figure \ref{Proof:Theorem3Part4}.
+We assume that the ladder has an odd number of rungs.
+We define $x$ as the sum of all points between $c_{0}$ and $d_{0}$ (left-hand side points), including both of them, and let $y$ be the sum of all points between $c_{1}$ and $d_{1}$ (right-hand side points), including both of them.
+From Part \eqref{Propiedad:del:cuadradoPart2} $a_{0}+x =a_{1}+y \; \text{ and } \; b_{0}+x = b_{1}+y.$ From this it is easy to see that $a_{1}-a_{0}=x-y=b_{1}-b_{0}$.
+If, in particular, we take $a_{0}=H(k,0)$, we have $b_{0}=H(k+2i,i)$.